Your pregnancy 'notes' is the book in which all the information about your medical history and your pregnancy is recorded.

 Cx, or cervix

-This stands for 'estimated date of delivery' - the date your baby is due.
+EDD stands for 'estimated date of delivery' - the date your baby is due.

 FH, or fetal heart

 This is your unborn baby's heartbeat.
+This is checked at antenatal appointments by your midwife.

 This stands for 'fetal heart heard regular', which means that the midwife or doctor has heard your baby's heart.